Nebula-Block-Data/docs/API_Reference/Billing_Resources/Payment_History.md

 ### `message`

 - **Type**: String
-  A message confirming the successful retrieval of user credit.
+  A message confirming the successful retrieval of user transactions.

 ### `status`